patrickmthisi/Daily-Dehli-Weather-Forecasting-/README.md

 About the dataset:

-This dataset provides data from January 1, 2013, to April 24, 2017, in the city of Delhi, India.
-The 4 parameters here are meantemp, humidity, wind_speed, meanpressure.
+This dataset provides weather data for the city of Delhi, India, spanning the period from January 1, 2013, to April 24, 2017.
+The dataset has four variables: mean_temp, humidity, wind_speed, and mean_pressure.
 The dataset can be found via: https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data/data

 In this end-to-end project, we forecasted the mean daily temperature for the period from January 1, 2017, to April 24, 2017.
 We employed a suite of different machine learning algorithms, including support vector machines (SVR), extreme gradient boosting (XGB), and LightGBM regressors.
 We also constructed an ensemble regressor, using Ridge regression as the meta-model.
 Feature engineering utilized includes creating additional features based on radial basis function (RBF) to capture non-linear patterns and cyclical behaviors in the time series data, which the daily mean temperature data, the target, clearly exhibits: